Tribe Money Payment Workflows

 Payment Links

-• Transaction history toggle for detailed records
+• Toggle to see transaction history for detailed records

 Invoices

-• Real-time payment and invoice status tracking
+• Browse real-time payment and invoice status tracking

-• Automated reminders and overdue payment workflows
+• Receive automated reminders and overdue payment notifications

 Outcome